What is the Difference Between CRM and eCRM ?

 Operational Scope

-Traditional CRM systems focus on managing customer relationships through in-person and offline interactions, such as meetings and phone calls.
-These systems are designed to handle physical data and face-to-face communication.
+Traditional CRM systems focus on managing relationships with customers through offline and in-person interactions, such as conversations and telephone calls.
+These systems also support face-to-face communications and physical data collection to maintain customer relationships.

 Interaction Channels